 When searching for cruises, be flexible in your bookings.
 If you see a price and don’t feel comfortable booking that price, wait a bit and see if it drops.
 What we noticed is there was a giant drop in price about 10-12 weeks out (which is when we were able to book) and then prices went back up again as the cruise date got closer.
 If you see a good price, get ready to jump on it because it could increase the very next day.

-Just to compare how good of a deal we were able to get, our friends didn’t act fast to take advantage of the same deal we did and they had to pay a considerably larger amount than we did.
+Just to compare how good of a deal we were able to get, our friends didn’t act fast enough to take advantage of the same deal we did and they had to pay a considerably larger amount than we did.
 Also, they didn’t even get a room with a window!
 They paid $700 after taxes and fees for an inside cabin.
-Based on that I say we came out ahead!
+Based on that, I say we came out ahead!
 When you are ready to book you cruise, make sure you do your research, there are plenty of sites you can find that will compare different prices.
 If you need a place to start looking for cruise prices, we used Cruise Compete to compare prices.

 We also have found that the older ships tend to be a little cheaper because they dont have all the new and “fancy” updates.
 For our cruise itinerary we didn’t need a top of the line ship because we only had one day at sea.
 If you want to spend more time on the ship, the newer ones might be more comfortable but it comes at a price tag.
+Find out more great cruise tips including why a repositioning cruise might be perfect for you

 Alcohol: Bring your own (at your own risk)